 From baseball field to hotel

 The lot between the old Holiday Beach Hotel and the Mangrove Park in Otrobanda has been vacant for decades.
 People now use this lot as parking place and baseball field.
-We had the assignment to design a new hotel next to the Holiday Beach Hotel.
-We started with a masterplan for the lot and its direct vicinity to guarantee a logical connection to the surroundings.
+As Caribbean architects we were excited to design a new hotel next to the existing hotel.
+We started with a master plan for the lot of 25.000 m2 with an eye on urban planning and a logical connection to the surroundings.
 After that we engaged into the design of the 450 room hotel which will function as a standalone hotel.
-However, they will share amenities, like the beach, the restaurants and the pools with the Holiday Beach Hotel.
+However, they will share amenities like the beach, the restaurants and the pools with the Holiday Beach Hotel.

 The mass of the hotel is dispersed over the available plot.
 We staggered the building both vertically as horizontally to bring down the size of the building to a more human scale.
 There where the building staggers we have created plazas to reduce the length of the corridors and create a pleasant tropical experience.
 These plazas are interior spaces with a strong exterior character, where one can enjoy the constant trade winds of the Caribbean.
 Not withstanding the diverse appearance of the building it is based on the repetition of a standard module, which also keeps it cost efficient.

 By enhancing the existing park and making a design that is based on the local culture and climate we have been able to create a unique experience for the guest within a standard hotel room setup.
 We were experienced with designing hotels.
 The new hotel is going to be part of the modern Caribbean architecture scene.